oxheadalpha/teztnets/ithacanet-about.markdown

 | Protocol at level 8191 |  `PsiThaCaT47Zboaw71QWScM8sXeMM7bbQFncK9FLqYc6EKdpjVP` |

-Ithacanet will launch on **Wednesday, December 22nd at 15:00 UTC**.
-Octez v12.0-rc1 is needed to run Ithacanet.

-We are looking for as many Tezos bakers as possible to participate in this testnet.
-Please make yourself known in the Tezos Baking Slack #test-networks channel if you wish to participate as a bootstrap baker.

-If you choose to participate as a bootstrap baker, **you must run a node** from genesis.
-Ithaca is introducing a new consensus mechanism called Tenderbake, where the chain will not produce new blocks if more than one third of the bakers are offline.
-If you participate, it is your responsibility to keep your node in good working order, so that the chain does not stall.

-We are tracking the list of bootstrap bakers at the bottom of [this file](https://github.com/oxheadalpha/teztnets/blob/v6.18/ithacanet/values.yaml).
-You must provide your public key (starting with `edpk`, NOT the hash starting with `tz`) to get rights at genesis.

 You can run ithaca testnet by passing the argument `--network ithacanet` to `tezos-node run`.

 ⚠️  Ithacanet will run Hangzhou for two cycles then perform an upgrade to Ithaca at block 8192.
 You must run the **Hangzhou baker and endorser** for the first few days.